You want to make me cry? It takes eight words to flatten me to a core:

 I'm in for a long haul.
 Who will take care of me?

 And what to do with whatever possessions I have at the end of my life?

 Who have I got?
-Until Memorial Day of this year, I had Duke, the lab-terrier of my dreams.
-He barked a lot.
-And smiled.
-And put his head in my lap.
-That comforted me.
+Duke, the lab-terrier of my dreams.
+He barks a lot.
+And smiles.
+And puts his head in my lap.
+That comforts me.